orchidsoftware/orchid.software/docs/en/docs/alert.md

 ```

-When used, several keys will be set per session:
+When a notification is displayed, package sets several keys in the session:
-- 'flash_notification.message' - Message to display
+- 'flash_notification.message' - the message to be displayed
-- 'flash_notification.level' - A string representing the type of notification
+- 'flash_notification.level' - a string representing the type of notification (e.g. "info", "success", "error", "warning")

-The default display is already built into the template.
-Still, you can call it explicitly in the `blade` templates for this, you must specify:
+Package also includes a default display for notifications, which can be included in your blade templates by specifying:

 ```php
 @include('platform::partials.alert')
 ```

+It is important to note that flash notifications are deleted after they are viewed, so if you need to retain the notification data, you should consider using other types of notifications such as persistent notifications.

+That being said, Flash notifications are a great way to provide quick and concise feedback to the user without cluttering the interface, and makes it easy to implement and customize them to fit the needs of your app.

-## Toast messages
+## Toast Messages

-It is a small pop-up message in the upper right corner of the screen,
-to briefly notify the user of the result.
-It is entirely consistent with the one-time `Alert` messages, but has a different appearance and several additional methods:
+Toast messages are small pop-up notifications that appear in the upper right corner of the screen.
+They are designed to briefly notify the user of the result of an action or event, such as the successful completion of a task.
+Toast messages are similar to flash notifications, but have a different appearance and a few additional features.

+To create a toast message, you can use the following code:

 ```php
 use Orchid\Support\Facades\Toast;